pratheebapalanisami/BusinessIntelligence/Data Exploration/DataExploration.md

 geom_point() +
 facet_grid(~Site_Name)

-**Observation** - Bayou Coquille and ring levee trials have more observations when compared to other trials.
+**Observation** - Bayou Coquille and Ring Levee trials have more observations when compared to other trials.
-Genus Verbesina is observed only in the Visitor center trial.
-Likewise Gleditisia is observed only in RIng Levee trial.
+Genus Verbesina is observed only in the Visitor Center trial.
+Likewise Gleditisia is observed only in Ring Levee trial.

 #### 4. Bar chart of Site Name and mean first YES observation